Managing your finances may seem like a daunting task, but below are resources that can help you.

 You are responsible for additional costs including books, visas and travel expenses related to the program’s required on-campus visits.
 You are also required to own or have access to a personal computer.
 You may request a loan from the Financial Aid Office (FAO) to cover the computer cost.

-The Dean's Health Equity and Leadership award program provides up to $20,000.00 of financial support to students enrolled in the Online MPH program who demonstrate the need for financial support.
-Once you have your application set up, please file your request for aid here.
+The Dean's Health Equity and Leadership award program provides up to $20,000.00 of financial support to students enrolled in the Online MPH program.

 Federal or private student loans are available.
 Apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA) and noting UC Berkeley’s federal school code, 001312.